nodejs/node/doc/api/cli.md

 -->

-Enables report to be generated upon receiving the specified (or predefined) signal to the running Node.js process, if `--experimental-report` is enabled.
+Enables report to be generated upon receiving the specified (or predefined) signal to the running Node.js process.
 The signal to trigger the report is specified through `--report-signal`.

 ### `--report-signal=signal`
 <!-- YAML